eurozulu/commandgo/README.md

 TODO:
+Process the output.
+Currently only reports errors and ignores return values of methods.
+Should pipe output of method to std out.

+Create a Token argument to specify new object, with no argument.
+e.g. --dateformat .
+So the type of the field Dateformat, dictates the actual instance.
+`Dateformat time.RFC3339`

+Also provide tokens for std.out and in.

 Integrate Godoc generation on the command struct into a help system for the command line.
 Use commants from each method and from the struct itself to generate output for --help command